DalYoon/nuber-server/notes/EN/1_24_Model_Relationships_like_a_Boss.md

-# 1.23 Chat and Message Entities part Two
+# 1.24 Model Relationships like a Boss

 ## section.log

-- define relationship between `User`, `Chat` entities
+-

 ## tips